hzdg/react-imageloader/README.md

 [FOUC], unexpected load ordering, and degraded performance when many loads are occurring.

-This component can improve the situation by allowing you to display content while waiting for the image to load, as well as by showing alternate content if the image fails to load.
+This [React] component can improve the situation by allowing you to display content while waiting for the image to load, as well as by showing alternate content if the image fails to load.

 Usage